coenjacobs/comic-sans-ftw/readme.txt

 1. Sample of a Comic Sans powered administration panel

 == Changelog ==

+= 2.1 =
+* Added Comic Sans power for the login too

 = 2.0 =
 * Added Comic Sans power for the frontend too